openshift-pipelines/pac-boussole/README.md

 ## Overview

-Pipelines As Code Prow let you trigger Tekton Pipelines based on GitHub comments replicating the prow commands functionality.
+Pipelines As Code Prow let you trigger Tekton Pipelines based on GitHub comments replicating some of the prow commands functionality.

 ## Supported Commands